muthuesign/Hahn.ApplicatonProcess.May2020/README.md

 Right click on "Hahn.ApplicatonProcess.May2020.Web" choose publish.

 ## Uncompleted Task
-- when the user has touched a field but afterwards deleted all entries, the reset button is also not enabled.
+1. when the user has touched a field but afterwards deleted all entries, the reset button is also not enabled.

 ##Improvements
--Place holders are not under localization
+1.Place holders are not under localization
--Spinner is not added to block the UI while making http request
+2.Spinner is not added to block the UI while making http request